Buildings, structures, landscapes, and districts

 Survey reports synthesize the information gathered during a reconnaissance or intensive-level survey.
 Included within the report are the methodology, survey findings, historic context information, and recommendations for further action.
-See examples of recent survey reports.
+See recent examples.

 What is a survey?